uwspstar/FullStack/node js/readme.md

 uses, for example).
 ▪ Finally, you will be asked to review your entries and to confirm they are correct.
 Type ‘yes’ and press enter.
-▪ The package.json file will have now been created in the background and you will be brought to a new line in GitBash/ iTerm2 as shown:
 ```
 ### 06/03/2019
 - Node has 50% js and 50% C++